Blast Injury and Your Brain

 “The explosion of a bomb or improvised explosive device produces a sound wave called a supersonic wave.
 The movement, amplitude, and duration of this sound wave result in sufficient pressure within the brain to cause actual tissue damage, along with dysregulation of connectivity and brain waves.
 You do not have to be physically moving or be in contact with the blast for the injury it causes to be enormous.
 This damage to the brain is called blast injury, a type of brain injury“.

-Most of the brain cells, branches, hubs, neurotransmitters, neuromodulators, and hormones affected by a It is the parts of the brain’s neural connectivity that are damaged or destroyed by over-stretching, tearing, bleeding, and/or swelling that ultimately shape an individual’s post-injury experience, because the resultant dysregulation results in post concussions syndrome (PCS).
+Most of the brain cells, branches, hubs, neurotransmitters, neuromodulators, and hormones affected by a blast injury.
+They are the parts of the brain’s neural connectivity that are damaged or destroyed by over-stretching, tearing, bleeding, and/or swelling that ultimately shape an individual’s post-injury experience, because the resultant dysregulation results in post concussions syndrome (PCS).

 Did you know the supersonic sound wave produced by a blast/explosion can cause compression of the brain within the skull resulting in brain injury?